treefarmstudio/simple-blog-astro/README.md

 # Simple Blog

 This is a blog theme/template for Astro.
-It is based on the [excellent blog template](https://blog.framer.website/) by Framer.
+It is inspired by the excellent [blog template](https://blog.framer.website/) by Framer.

 ## Features